African Threading on Thin Hair 4b/4c Natural Hair

 How I Thread My Natural Hair

-5. Next roll the end/tip upwards (going towards the root) and then wrap the thread around the end about 2-3 times and about half way back up (like you are going back to the root).
+- Next, roll the end/tip upwards (going towards the root) and then wrap the thread around the end about 2–3 times and about halfway back up (like you are going back to the root).
 This makes the threading more secure, and won’t slide off so easily.

-6. And now one more step in this process, use a small elastic rubber band to wrap around the hair where you decide to end the wrap.
-See the image
+- And now one more step in this process, use a small elastic rubber band to wrap around the hair where you decide to end the wrap.
+Look at the image above.

-7. To better manage this process you could part your hair into 4-8 sections using clips and then thread within each section.
-See the Video below.
+- To better manage this process you could part your hair into 4–8 sections using clips and then thread within each section.
+See the video below.